-The issue of punctuality and the procedure for late-arrivals was discussed at a committee meeting.
-It was acknowledged that the vast majority of pupils arrive at school on time but that it should be emphasised that, for security reasons, outside classroom doors have to be closed as soon as pupils have entered at 8:50am - any late arrivers must then enter the school via reception.
+Whilst the vast majority of pupils arrive at school on time, for security reasons, outside classroom doors have to be closed as soon as pupils have entered at 8:50am - any late arrivers must then enter the school via reception.

 All school governors are volunteers.
 They are responsible for making the school's key strategic decisions.
 The governing body plays a vital role in ensuring school accountability.
 The governing body has a strong focus on 3 core strategic functions:

 a.
 Ensuring clarity of vision, ethos and strategic direction;

 b.
 Holding the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff; and

 c.
 Overseeing the financial performance of the school and making sure its money is well spent.

 The governing body meets once per term and conducts much of its business through the Personnel Pupils & Strategic Development (PP&SD) and Finance, Health, Safety and Estates (FHS&E) sub-committees.

 Following consideration of the Department of Educations's document 'Promoting Fundamental British Values as part of SMSC in Schools', a full audit was carried out of St Wilfrid's curricular and extra curricular activities.
 This has resulted in a document that has been published on this website that conveys how well St. Wilfrid's is fulfilling its obligations to promote fundamental British Values (Please click below for document):